 - As a class, brainstorm a list of questions that highlight various points of controversy or debate within the issue.
-If applicable, this can be related to the initial prior-knowledge/KWL activity. - If performance-enhancing drugs have been used for thousands of years, why are we suddenly caring so much about their usage in sports?
+If applicable, this can be related to the initial prior-knowledge/KWL activity. - In the late nineteenth and early twentieth centuries, should the US have enacted laws that restricted immigration, particularly for certain nationalities or ethnic groups?
+Why or why not?

-The questions might address the current realm for debate related to performance-enhancing drugs, e.g.:
+The questions might address the current realm for debate related to US immigration policy, e.g.: